monetha/js-verifiable-data/README.md

 ## Bootstrap

-To bootstrap TODO:NAME, we need to deploy three contracts:
+To bootstrap verifiable-data, we need to deploy three contracts:
 1. `PassportLogic` - specifies upgradable behaviour of digital identities
 1. `PassportLogicRegistry` - responsible for telling digital identities, which behaviour version to use
 1. `PassportFactory` - responsible for digital identity creation